R-Chr/R-Chr.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am specializing in computational material science, with a particular focus on the fields of disordered materials, energy materials, molecular dynamics, topological data analysis, and machine learning.
-My research interests lie at the intersection of these areas, where I explore the fundamental physics and chemistry underlying the behavior of materials through atomistic simulations, and gain a deeper understanding of these relations through the use of different data science methods.
+I specialize in computational material science, with a particular focus on the fields of disordered materials, atomic simulations, and machine learning.
+My research interests lie at the intersection of these areas, where I explore the fundamental physics and chemistry underlying the behavior of materials through atomistic simulations, gaining a deeper understanding of these relations through the use of different data science methods.

 Previous Ph.D.
 Fellow in the Glass Structure and Mechanics Group at Aalborg University, Department of Chemistry and Bioscience co-supervised by Morten M. Smedskjær and Lisbeth Fajstrup.